Browser Setup Guide for Old or Slow Computers

 Per-Site Controls — Browser Optimization Guide

 Some websites remain heavy no matter what you do globally.
-Use per-site controls to reduce their impact.
+Consequently, per-site controls help reduce their impact.
 For example, block pop-ups, limit autoplay, and lower video quality to 480p or 720p if frames drop.

 Troubleshooting — Quick Wins in 10 Minutes